 Date Published: 27-Aug-2010

-The High Court has appointed an examiner to the airline, which is owned by Pádraig Ó Céidigh.
+The High Court has appointed Michael McAteer of Grant Thornton to implement a restructuring plan at the Galway-based airline, which is owned by Pádraig Ó Céidigh.

 Galway County VEC Chief takes High Court case